Form a new local OWW group!

 DECs specialise in raising awareness about development issues, and may be able to point you in the direction of individuals and / or groups who are active in local community work and may be interested in being part of OWW.

 How to contact new people and bring them into your planning committee or event?
-These notes: "Practical Suggestions for bringing new people into OWW", a PowerPoint, "Introducing OWW" and a letter, "Inviting people to participate in a OWW event" are based on a case study with Portsmouth One World Week, which you can adapt to your own circumstances.
+These notes: "Practical Suggestions for bringing new people into OWW", a PowerPoint, "Introducing OWW" and a letter, "Inviting people to participate in a OWW event" are based on a case study with Portsmouth One World Week, which you can update and adapt to your own circumstances.

 Prepare a poster / leaflet in which you explain that you are looking for people to organise a OWW event with.